cybertraining-dsc/fa20-523-327/project/project.md

 ## 5. Model

-The model built for this project will be using Scikit-learn Decision Tree and Random Forest.
+There are various ways this model can be built but this project follows the example documentation on Scikit-learn.
+After researching sucessful methods the model built for this project will be using Scikit-learn Decision Tree and Random Forest.
 Decision Tree can be used as a multiple regression with a tree-like structure since there is an unlimited number of layers, the decision tree can achieve high accuracy and cause an overfitting problem.
 Random Forest will randomly select samples and features to train different trees and averages the score of different trees therefore reducing overfitting [^3].

 To begin model creation the 80/20, Train/Test Ratio will be used to create the model.
 In computing, the Pareto Principle is a safe and common approach for model creation[^5].
 To determine the accuracy of the model an explained variance score will be applied to determine accuracy.
 Explained variance is the measure of discrepancy between a model and actual data [^6].
 The best possible score is 1.0 meaning there is a stronger strength of association.
 When creating the model it is important to check if there are highly correlated predictors in the model or else the possibility of multicollinearity can occur.
 To find highly correlated variables Pearson's correlation coefficient can be used.
 Correlation coefficients are used to measure how strong a relationship is between two variables [^7].
 A value of one indicates a strong positive relationship whereas a negative one indicates a strong negative relationship.